*Did you know: Midrive is the #1 national driving lesson provider on Trustpilot!

 Once you’re at test standard and you’ve started thinking about taking your driving test, you’ll need to make sure you’re prepared.
 Whilst you will have learnt everything you need to know in your driving lessons, getting ready for what will happen on the day is also vital.

 Knowing what to expect from your driving test can put your nerves at ease and help you to get in the right mindset on the day.
 The driving instructor you take the mock driving test with will know exactly what happens on the driving test and will, therefore, be able to make it as realistic as possible.

 What will happen during my mock driving test?

-You will meet the driving instructor you’re taking your mock driving test with and then you’ll go into test conditions.
-The driving instructor will most likely have a DL25 driving test report to mark on throughout the mock test.
+You will meet the driving instructor and then you’ll go into test conditions.
+Your driving instructor will most likely have a DL25 driving test report to mark on throughout the mock test.
 This is the official driving test report which the driving examiner will use on your driving test, so you’ll be able to get a good idea of exactly how you’ll be marked on the day.

-The driving instructor may ask you to complete an eyesight test and some show me tell me questions before you start the practical part of the driving test.
+Your instructor may ask you to complete an eyesight test and some "show me, tell me" questions before you start the practical part of the driving test.
 They will then take you through the mock driving test, asking you to complete one or two manoeuvres, the independent driving assessment and possibly an emergency stop.